 “An evil concoction of Punk Rock, Industrial Electronics, Pop Culture and Urban Decay”, SIOUXSIE SUICIDE play high octane electronic rock n roll.
 Preferably with as few chords as possible.
 Fusing the DIY spirit and attitude of ’77 with 21st century technology.
 Guitars, synthesisers, samplers and fx racks.
 In the studio SIOUXSIE is DJ Deadguy, assisted by a revolving lineup for live performances.

 In 2004 Scarborough based DJ Deadguy was playing live synthesizers and electronics for FUZZGUN SNIPER and “The SUICIDE SESSIONS” was an occasional solo studio project.
 In 2005 the project was renamed “SIOUXSIE SUICIDE”, the 3 track DIY demo “TOO MUCH TV?” was released on 16th September and inspired by the live energy of Fuzzgun, Deadguy began looking for other members to take the project from the studio to the live stage.
-Demo reviews were all favourable and in December 2006 SIOUXSIE played their first gig at the JOHN PEEL FESTIVAL in Scarborough.
+Demo reviews were all favourable and on the 12th October 2006 SIOUXSIE played their first gig at the JOHN PEEL FESTIVAL in Scarborough.

 From 2011 – 2021 Deadguy was AWOL, travelling the world with his rock ‘n’ roll lifestyle day job, living in a van down by the river, and all music stopped.
 Then the dual pleasures of Covid and Brexit forced a change and in December 2021 Deadguy found his old guitar in a storage unit and SS was rebooted and relocated to the midlands…..